 I mean do you want to be walking around stinky or going to a date with wrinkled up shirt?
 Nope…

-6. Keeping Your Place Clean and Basic Maintenance
+6. Keeping Your Place Clean and Tidy, as well as Basic Maintenance

 Keeping your room clean will be your responsibility now and not your parents.
 Make sure you set some time out of your week to clean shelves, vacuum, clean the bathroom, sink, etc… Your landlord is responsible for repairs but you should also be able to fix things like changing a light bulb, unclog a toilet and other basic things.